rbdannenberg/arco/doc/instruments.md

 `velocity` is a number from 1 to 127 as in MIDI.

-`pan` is specified as a number from 0 to 127 for left to right as in MIDI, where 64 is center.
+Keyword parameters may contain `pan`: a number from 0 to 127 for left to right as in MIDI, where 64 is center.
 If `pan` is omitted, the value of 'pan' from `instrument_spec` is used, and otherwise 64.
 If synth has one channel, `pan` is ignored.
 It is assumed that every instrument returns a mono sound and stereo Synths apply panning. `pan` should be ignored by the instrument itself.

-`gain` is specified as a linear scale factor applied to the instrument output.
-If `gain` is omitted, the value of 'pan' from `instrument_spec` is used, and otherwise 1.0. `gain` should be ignored by the instrument itself.
+Keyword parameters may contain `gain`: a linear scale factor applied to the instrument output.
+If `gain` is omitted, the value of 'gain' from `instrument_spec` is used, and otherwise 1.0. `gain` should be ignored by the instrument itself.

 *keyword_parameters* are optional keyword parameters.
 The formal parameter is declared as a *dictionary* and is passed as `parameters`